Interpolative Fusions I: Tame topological base

-We will not use the following proposition, but we include it here, since it provides additional motivation for the residue inequality.
+We will not use Proposition~\ref{prop:residue}, but we include it here, since it provides additional motivation for the residue inequality.

-\begin{prop} $\sM$ satisfies the residue inequality if and only if every definable set is a finite disjoint union of dimensionally pure definable sets. \end{prop} \begin{proof} Suppose first that $\sM$ satisfies the residue inequality.
+\begin{prop} $\sM$ satisfies the residue inequality if and only if every definable set is a finite disjoint union of pure dimensional definable sets. \end{prop} \begin{proof} Suppose first that $\sM$ satisfies the residue inequality.
 Let $X\subseteq M^x$ be definable.
 We argue by induction on $\dim X$.
 If $\dim X = -\infty$, then $X = \emptyset$ and the conclusion holds vacuously.
 Otherwise, $X$ is the disjoint union of $\core(X)$ and $\rs(X)$.
-By Lemma~\ref{lem:core}, $\core(X)$ is dimensionally pure, and by the residue inequality $\dim \rs(X) < \dim X$, so by induction $\rs(X)$ is a finite disjoint union of dimensionally pure definable sets.
+By Lemma~\ref{lem:core}, $\core(X)$ is pure dimensional, and by the residue inequality $\dim \rs(X) < \dim X$, so by induction $\rs(X)$ is a finite disjoint union of pure dimensional definable sets.